OpenAnswers/panther-aws-events/README.md

 SAM can use a local docker image to test Lambda functions on your machine.

-To run the lambda function with the test data first update the `env.json` file with your Panther hostname and the API_TOKEN.
+To run the lambda function with the test data first update the `env.json` file with your Panther API_URL and the API_TOKEN.

 **Note** to create a PANTHER_API_TOKEN please consult the [Panther documentation](https://openanswers.github.io/panther-docs/panther/admin#api-keys)